 Please read the facsimile warranty carefully.
 As soon as the factory has received your signed check-out and acceptance sheet, a formal warranty is issued to you, together with an owner's identification card.
 As soon as you receive your warranty, please attach it over the facsimile for safekeeping.
-In order to qualify for service without charge under the Airstream Warranty Program, your owner's identification card or warranty must be presented to the service representative.
+In order to qualify for service without charge under the Airstream Warranty Program, your owner's identification card or authorization for Interim Warranty must be presented to the service representative.